Omnicoachorg/frontend_junior_assignment/README.md

 - Figma

 # Steps to take
 We are providing you with an already existing codebase to run Storybook, with one supplied existing component.
+The repo has all kinds of config files that are included to simulate an already existing environment that you will have to work in.

 ## Initialize
 1. Fork this repository privately (to avoid sharing your assignment with others)